sheltermanager/asm3/doc/manual/onlineformfields.rst

     The person's GDPR contact preference (Declined, Email, Post, SMS, Phone)
 comments
-    The comments field for the animal (for historical reasons, comments populates the animal's description field), person, lost, found or waiting list animal description
+    The comments field for the animal (for historical reasons, comments populates the animal's description field), person, lost, found or waiting list animal commentsanimal / commentsperson
+    If you intend to use this form to populate both an animal or a person, set the comments for the animal or person (overrides comments field) description
     The description for the lost, found or waiting list animal healthproblems